adelphi-ed-tech/au-courses/content/maker3/catapult-lab.md

    measures the distance and records each teams score on a whiteboard or shared digital display.
 Teams are encouraged to divide their labor so that everyone is engaged.
 Possible divisions include:
-   - team leader / project manager
+   - team leader / project manager / documentarian
    - researcher / designer
    - programmer
    - engineer / builder (2 people can share this role)